charlottesarter/moneytor/README.md

 - Provide more plots for data visualization and analysis
   - For example a line chart that displays all of the expenses by month for all of the years in one plot to compare them
 - Provide more filters to display more precise and customized plots
+- better verify the user's input (that is easy to do but just takes time)

 ## Authors